GitOps with Flux v2¶

 eksctl create cluster --config-file <config-file>

-eksctl enable flux, ensure that you have read the Flux bootstrap docs.
+eksctl enable flux, ensure that you have read the Flux getting started docs.
 If you are using Github or Gitlab as your git provider, either

 GITLAB_TOKEN must be exported with your Personal Access Token in your session.
 Please refer to the Flux docs for any other requirements.